mtempleheald/journeyasdata/static/demo_imaginary_autos/readme.md

 # Vision Auto's
-The ultimate in futuristic luxy automobiles.
+The ultimate in luxy automobiles.

 Available in a range of ulta eco-friendly electric to 6L v12's offering an impressive 2.3 miles per gallon.